-CSTC offers a variety of programs to support the families of children in treatment.
-Logan Jahnke and Kelcie River-Wilson facilitate an ongoing cycle of groups including Parent Management Training and DBT skills for parents.
-These groups cover the four skill modules of Dialectical Behavior Therapy: Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness so that caregivers can support patients in using their new skills.
+The Family Therapy Department, headed by Ed Morris, PhD ("Dr. Ed"), offers a variety of programs to support the families of children in treatment.
+Dr. Ed facilitates an ongoing cycle of DBT skills groups for parents.
+These groups cover the four skill modules of Dialectical Behavior Therapy: Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.
+These groups provide an opportunity for parents to learn the same skills that patients learn while in treatment.